fbpx

 Crêpes

-The first crêpe recipes on record were said to have been made in the capital city of Paris making it one of the all-time most famous foods in Paris.
+The first crêpe recipes on record were said to have been made in Paris’s capital, making it one of the all-time most famous foods in Paris.
 Unlike the rustic Breton-style buckwheat crepe (aka a galette), the typical Parisian style is made by cooking a thin egg, milk, and flour batter on a round griddle.

-These days you’ll find the Parisian treat at sidewalk crêpe stands, many along Boulevard Saint-Germain (where university students eat after a night out), and at sit down eateries known as crêperies, many of which are in the Montparnasse neighborhood.
-Head to Lulu La Nantaise for a to get a taste of the buckwheat and flour-based creeps.
+These days, you’ll find the Parisian treat at sidewalk crêpe stands, many along Boulevard Saint-Germain (where university students eat after a night out and on our list of best arrondissement to stay in Paris, FYI), and at sit-down eateries known as crêperies, many of which are in the Montparnasse neighborhood.
+Head to Lulu La Nantaise to taste the buckwheat and flour-based creeps.

 Croque Monsieur

-“Croque” means crunch in French and here it’s referring to the toasting of this classic French ham and cheese sandwich, which makes for a crunchy crust.
+“Croque” means crunch in French, and here, it refers to the toasting of this classic French ham and cheese sandwich, which makes for a crunchy crust.

-The sandwich is said to have been invented in a Paris brasserie in 1901 when the owner ran out of baguettes for his sandwich of the day.
+The sandwich was invented in a Paris brasserie in 1901 when the owner ran out of baguettes for his day’s sandwich.
 He instead used “pain de mie,” and now the Croque Monsieur is one of the most famous foods in Paris.

-The sandwich is traditionally made with ham and cheese slices it’s then topped with salt, pepper, and a bit of grated cheese and toasted.
-The sandwich is sometimes dipped in beaten egg before being cooked and some places add in béchamel sauce.
-Traditionally, Gruyère cheese is used, but sometimes similar cheese like Comté or Emmental cheese may be used.
+The sandwich is traditionally made with ham and cheese slices, topped with salt, pepper, and a bit of grated cheese, and then toasted.
+The sandwich is sometimes dipped in beaten egg before being cooked, and in some places, add in béchamel sauce.
+Traditionally, Gruyère cheese is used, but sometimes, cheese similar to Comté or Emmental cheese may be used.

 What’s the difference between Croque Monsieur and Croque Madame, you ask?
 An egg!
 The Croque Madame adds a fried egg to the top.